 Many risk events are therefore hidden from view.
-Supply chain managers may discover the issues only when products or components stop arriving.
+IT and IT security managers may discover the issues only when their networks are attacked or product orders stop arriving on time.

 of organizations have experienced disruptions beyond Tiers 1 and 2 of their supply chain